unevencoconut/thesnek/README.md

 # JUST RANDOM NOTES
-Last left off on Python Strings
+Completed Python While Loops
-Reading the format() Method
+Continue with the start of Python For Loops